Virtual Reality

 • Set Options > Display > VR > Window View to ‘Empty’.

-• Reduce graphics detail settings (Lighting on Lowest will have a big impact), reduce graphics resolution, reduce physics detail (e.g. amount of traffic vehicles).
+• Reduce graphics detail settings (Lighting and Shadows on the lowest setting will have a big impact), reduce graphics resolution, reduce physics detail (e.g. use fewer vehicles, avoid traffic vehicles, or at most use simplified traffic vehicles, etc).

 • Use less demanding maps and less detailed vehicles.